microsoft/Intune-DeviceAdmins/README.md

 ### How to analyze QC report
 The report will have graphical display of number of checks performed, passed, failed and not tested.
 * Passed - indicates these QC checks were passed
 * Failed - indicates these QC checks were failed
 * Not tested/Skipped/Manual - indicates these QC checks were not performed by automation.

 This means:
 * Either they're not possible to automate (e.g. "Verify access to CM12 Console locally")
 * They're not yet automated.

 Passed scenarios will be self-explanatory and for "Failed" cases a FailureReason will be given.
-    * For example:
+For example:

-        * '''Verify if file 'I:\Program Files\Microsoft Configuration Manager\Logs\sitestat.log' does not contain any 'Error'.'''
+	Verify if file 'I:\Program Files\Microsoft Configuration Manager\Logs\sitestat.log' does not contain any 'Error'.
-        * '''Expected: {} But was:  {omGetServerRoleAvailabilityState could not read from the registry on <MACHINE_NAME>; error = 5:   $$<SMS_SITE_SYSTEM_STATUS_SUMMARIZER><07-30-2018 00:00:00.620+420><thread=40800 (0x9F60)>}'''
+	Expected: {} But was:  {omGetServerRoleAvailabilityState could not read from the registry on <MACHINE_NAME>; error = 5:   		$$<SMS_SITE_SYSTEM_STATUS_SUMMARIZER><07-30-2018 00:00:00.620+420><thread=40800 (0x9F60)>}

-    * This result indicates that the file was not supposed to contain any "Error", but an error line was found.
+This result indicates that the file was not supposed to contain any "Error", but an error line was found.

 ## Client Health QC Automation
 ### Steps